 Obi-Wan's Heroic Sacrifice becomes so much more meaningful in light of Revenge of the Sith.
 What was Anakin's Fatal Flaw?
 Not being able to confront death, and being so afraid that he would rather pull a FaceHeel Turn than accept the death of someone he loves.
 Obi-Wan's last action was a lesson to both of his students-trying to avert this with Luke, and also by completely destroying Anakin's thanatophobianote fear of death by not only sacrificing himself, but doing so willingly and contentedly, showing that there are far worse things than dying.

 The little moment Luke and Han share after the smuggler's "I'm in it for the money" exchange with Princess Leia: Han (sincerely or not) expresses his disinterest in Leia, sparking a "good" from the former farm boy.
-Han, realizing he's hit a sensitive spot, decides to troll the kid by seemingly speculating whether or not Han and Leia would make a good couple, to which Luke swiftly responds in the resoundingly negative.
+Han, realizing he's hit a sensitive spot, has some fun with the kid by speculating aloud whether or not Han and Leia would make a good couple, to which Luke swiftly responds with a negative.
 Knowing what we now about Luke and Leia's ties, this moment could now be perceived less as a potential paramour trying to discourage a rival and more like a big brother (older by minutes) keeping a shady outlaw away from his vulnerable kid sister!

 In Attack of the Clones, Anakin slaughters an entire village of Tusken Raiders for killing his mother, and the Expanded Universe says that Anakin would become a demonic figure to the Tusken Raiders.
 When Obi-wan saves Luke from the Tusken Raiders by scaring them off, it's likely that the Tusken Raiders believed that Obi-wan was the demonic figure inspired by Anakin.